databricks/spark-redshift/tutorial/README.md

 AS SELECT * FROM myevent;
 ```

-By default the save operation uses the [key distribution style](http://docs.aws.amazon.com/redshift/latest/dg/c_choosing_dist_sort.html) of `EVEN` in Redshift.
-This can be changed by using option parameter `diststyle` and `distkey`.
-See [spark-redshift documentation](https://github.com/databricks/spark-redshift) for details.
+By default, the save operation uses the `EVEN` [key distribution style](http://docs.aws.amazon.com/redshift/latest/dg/c_choosing_dist_sort.html) in Redshift.
+This can be changed by using the optional parameters `diststyle` and `distkey`.
+See the full [spark-redshift documentation](https://github.com/databricks/spark-redshift) for details.

 ### Under the hood - Save Function ###

-The implementation of the Save function is provided in the class, `com.databricks.spark.redshift.RedshiftWriter`.
-The following diagram shows how the `save` function is works.
+`spark-redshift`'s save functionality is implemented in the class, `com.databricks.spark.redshift.RedshiftWriter`.
+The following diagram shows how the `save` function works:

 ![](images/savetoredshift.png)

 The save function performs the following steps:

-1. The partitions of the `DataFrame` are written out in parallel to the temporary S3 folder specified by the user. `spark-avro` is used to write the schema compliant data.
+1. The partitions of the `DataFrame` are written out in parallel to the temporary S3 folder specified by the user. `spark-avro` is used to write the schema-compliant data.
-2. Next a Redshift [COPY](http://docs.aws.amazon.com/redshift/latest/dg/r_COPY.html) command is created and invoked to load the files stored in the temporary S3 folder in the prior step, into the Redshift table.
+2. A Redshift [COPY](http://docs.aws.amazon.com/redshift/latest/dg/r_COPY.html) command is created and invoked to load the Avro files from S3 folder into the Redshift table.

 ## Integration with other Data Sources ##

-Data read via `spark-redshift` is automatically converted to `DataFrame`'s, Spark’s primary abstraction for large datasets.
-This promotes interoperability between data sources, since types are automatically converted to Spark’s standard representations(for example `StringType`, `DecimalType`).
+Data read via `spark-redshift` is automatically converted to `DataFrame`s, Spark’s primary abstraction for large structured datasets.
+This promotes interoperability between data sources, since types are automatically converted to Spark’s standard representations (for example `StringType`, `DecimalType`).
 A Redshift user can, for instance, join Redshift tables with data stored in S3, Hive tables, CSV or Parquet files stored on HDFS.
 This flexibility is important to users with complex data pipelines involving multiple sources.

-The following code snippet illustrates these concepts-
+The following code snippet illustrates these concepts:

 ```scala